Data-Only-Greater/sveltekit-adapter-aws-base/README.md

 will only be accessible through the CDN.

 The functions provided by this package implement the SSR server, options handler and lambda@edge router.
-The are defined as follows:
+They are defined as follows:

 <dl>
 <dt><a href="#buildServer">buildServer(builder, artifactPath, esbuildOptions)</a> ⇒ <code><a href="#SiteProps">Promise.&lt;SiteProps&gt;</a></code></dt>